Cunuduh/FSRCompiler-2.0/README.md

 Item Type dictates the type of item used.
 Certain buttons and text boxes will unlock if a certain type is picked.

+Vanilla Item is the Minecraft item/block being textured.
+Multiple items can be entered (for example armour pieces), but items following the first item need to have 'minecraft:' in the front.

 The Skyblock ID is the ID of the item being textured.
 Enabling 'Use item name' check box will make it use the item's name instead.

 Custom NBT is enabled with the 'Use custom NBT' check box.
 You can enter the weight of the item texture, or use any extra NBT attributes of the item itself.
 Press enter to create a new line.